samik1234/trello-dev-clone/README.md

-This is a repository for Fullstack Trello Clone: Next.js 14, Server Actions, React, Prisma, Stripe, Tailwind, MySQL
+This is a repository for Fullstack Trello Clone: Next.js 14, Server Actions, React, Prisma, Stripe, Tailwind, MongoDB